Skip to main content

 Step 1: Select Catalogue Products

-To begin, you need to select your catalogue products within the Meta Commerce Manager.
-Ensure your product feed is active and products are properly categorized.
-Select your catalogue products Each product in your catalog has a Content ID and an Item group ID.
+The screenshot below shows exactly where to add the content ID when adding or uploading a product to your Meta catalogue: Where to add content ID when uploading products to Meta catalogue Each product in your catalog has a Content ID and an Item group ID.
 These are the values you’ll use in the content_ids or item_group_ids fields when sending events — they’re how Meta matches your events back to the correct catalog products.
 Content ID and Item group ID fields in Commerce Manager

 Step 2: Verify Dataset ID Connection